RNAseq alignment, quantification and transcript discovery with Galaxy (25/08/2016)

 This training focuses on practice.
 It consists of four modules with a large variety of exercises described hereunder:

 - Introduction (09:00 am to 10:30 am): what is gene expression?
 What kind of technology can be used to monitor gene expression?
 What do the reads produced by SGS platforms (Illumina) using the RNA-Seq protocol look like?
 Which are the known biases of these sequences?

 - Splice aligning reads on a reference genome (10:45 am to 12:30 pm).

 - Visualizing alignments and splice sites using IGV (Integrated Genome Viewer) (14:00 pm to 15:30 pm).

 - Discovering novel genes and transcripts, Quantifying gene and transcript expression (15:45 pm to 17:00 pm).

 The session will take place in the formation room of the INRA center of Toulouse-Auzeville.

-Bookings: RNAseq alignment and transcripts assemblies with Galaxy
+Bookings: RNAseq alignment, quantification and transcript discovery with Galaxy

 Bookings have closed for this event.